fractal-platform/fractal/docs/guides/index.rst

     . setenv.sh
     gtool keys --rpc [rpc address] --keys data/keys --pass [mypassword] --chainid [chainid] regminingkey

-.. hint::   [rpc address] is http://127.0.0.1:8545 for local node. [mypassword] is the password when you create your account. [chainid] is 4 for testnet3.
+.. hint::   [rpc address] is http://127.0.0.1:8545 for local node. [mypassword] is the password when you create your account. [chainid] is 2 for testnet.
 Visit `here <../refs/gtool.html>`_ for more information about gtool command line tool.

 3. Start miner node.
 Run these commands in terminal: